vasilakisfil/SimpleAMS/README.md

 * When initializing the `SimpleAMS::Renderer` class to render the data using specific serializer, adapter and options.
 * Inside a class that has the `SimpleAMS::DSL` included, using the `with_options({})` class method
-* Through the DSL, powed with some syntactic sugar
+* Through the DSL, powered with some syntactic sugar

 In any case, we have the following options: